Mental Incapacity under German Inheritance Law

 Procedure: Will Contest Litigation in Germany

-An individual seeking acknowledgement as an heir (Erbe) typically applies for a Certificate of Inheritance (Erbschein).
-In proceedings for issuance a certificate of inheritance, the probate court shall conduct necessary inquiries ex officio to establish the relevant facts.
+An individual seeking acknowledgment as an heir (Erbe) typically applies for a Certificate of Inheritance (Erbschein).
+In proceedings for the issuance of a certificate of inheritance, the probate court shall conduct necessary inquiries ex officio to establish the relevant facts.
 See § 26 FamFG.
-Furthermore, it shall take steps to ensure that all interested persons (Beteiligte) provide timely statements concerning all relevant facs and provide elaboration on all insufficient statements.
+Furthermore, it shall take steps to ensure that all interested persons (Beteiligte) provide timely statements concerning all relevant facts and provide elaboration on all insufficient statements.
 See § 28 FamFG.